Lemonexe/VLizard/appPy/data/readme.txt

-This data folder is no longer used except for tests and seeding.
-TODO cleanup
+These files are used only for for tests, while the actual data is in Documents/VLizard/ both for dev & prod environments.